-As of the date of this MD&A, the Company owns the Bonanza and East Fork Cobalt properties in the Idaho Cobalt Belt.
-The Bonanza project is located immediately adjacent to Jervois Global's Idaho Cobalt Operations mine.
+As of the date of this MD&A, the Company owns the Bonanza property in the Idaho Cobalt Belt.
+The Bonanza project hosts seven mineralized occurrences within an area over 3 kilometers wide and is located immediately adjacent to Jervois Global's Idaho Cobalt Operations mine.